| Barry MacDonnell's

 Convert Case, to convert the current word or a selection of text to -

-WordPerfect X9 (released May 2018) now includes another option which converts all selected text to lower case except for the first letter of sentences, which letter is converted to upper case.
+WordPerfect X9 (released May 2018) and later versions include another option which converts all selected text to lower case except for the first letter of sentences, which letter is converted to upper case.

 • Sentence Case.